 The GSL now uses a secure encrypted FTP server (FTPS not SFTP) for data transfer.
 You will receive an email regarding login information.
 Please use an FTP client (e.g., FileZilla) or FTP from the command-line (e.g., lftp) that supports explicit FTPS.
 You may allow for multiple parallel connections to speed up downloading.
-Basic instructions for FileZilla and command-line as well as troubleshooting suggestions are detailed below.
+Basic instructions for FileZilla and the command-line, as well as troubleshooting suggestions, are detailed below.

 The GSL hosts data on our FTP server for 1 month following project completion.
-Raw data is kept on our live backup for 2 months following that, and can be reprocessed and hosted again upon request at no cost.
-Data more than 3 months old is moved to our magnetic tape archive and stored for 5 years.
-Please use this form (Data Retrieval Request) to request retrieval of data 3 months to 5 years old from our backup system.
-Retrieval incurs a 10 hour labor fee ($3000)
+Raw data is kept on our live backup for a minimum of 1 month.
+Within this time fram, data can be requeed, reprocessed and hosted again upon request at no cost.
+Data more than 3 months old is moved to our long-term storage, AWS glaical storage.
+Retrieval from long-term storage will incur a processing fee ($1000).

 Savio and Vector Users